AndunHH/Dew-Point-Ventilation-Zigbee/README.md

 ![example of the evaluated picture](images/2024-05.png)

-## How get the visualization running
+## How to get the Jupyter visualization running
 1. Install VScode extensions: Jupyter and Python and restart vscode.
 2. Open the Jupyter Notebook "Dewpoint-Visualization.ipynb" in vscode.
 3. Handle Python kernel and environment as follows: